 The Oak Tree Recovery homes offer much more than traditional halfway homes in Asheville, NC

-- Extremely low relapse rate; less than 10% compared to national average of 60%.
+- Extremely low relapse rate; less than 10% (while living at the Oak Tree).

-- Run by a licensed clinician with 20 years experience who is on property 7 days a week.
+- Run by a licensed clinician with 20 over years experience.

 - We provide structure in the following ways:

 - By establishing curfews, we build routine and self discipline